 30 clones and 30 purified antibodies were delivered to our customer.

-Please click on the button below to get the complete report.
+Please click on the button below to obtain the complete report.

-You would like to know more about our hybridoma generation services?
-Please check another anti-peptide case study.
+Would you like to know more about our hybridoma generation services?
+Please take a look at another anti-peptide case study.

 What are the advantages of hybridoma development for antibody generation?

-Hybridoma technology revolutionized the whole biotechnological field by providing a method allowing unlimited and reproducible monoclonal antibody production.
-Today, hybridoma development is still a reference method for the high sensitivity antibody generation.
-Therefore, hybridoma technology remains the best technique for assay development.
-It represents also a good alternative to phage display for therapeutic antibody development.
-However, administration of monoclonal antibodies produced by hybridoma technology lead to severe side effects due to their mouse origin.
+Hybridoma technology revolutionized the whole biotechnological field by providing a method which is unlimited and reproducible monoclonal antibody production.
+Today, hybridoma development is still a reference method for high sensitivity antibody generation.
+Therefore, hybridoma technology remains the best technique assay development.
+It also represents a good alternative to phage display for therapeutic antibody development.
+However, administration of monoclonal antibodies produced by hybridoma technology leads to severe side effects due to their mouse origin.
 Thanks to recent advances in antibody engineering, the immunogenic mouse components can be reduced by a so-called antibody humanization process.
-Coupled to further affinity maturation, this global process can be highly relevant to generate optimized humanized antibodies suitable for therapeutic applications.
+Together affinity maturation, this global process can be highly relevant to generate optimized humanized antibodies suitable for therapeutic applications.